Randomization tests for peer effects in group formation experiments: Valid tests in arbitrary group formation designs

 \subsection{Randomization tests for non-sharp nulls}

-We now turn to the more challenging problem of testing pairwise hypotheses such as $H_0^{\h_1,\h_2}$.
-Procedure~\ref{proc:sharp} can only be valid if the test statistic is imputable under $H_0$~\citep{basse2019rand}; that is, $T(Z; Y(Z)) = T(Z; Y^{\obs})$ under $H_0$, for all $Z\sim \pr (Z)$.
+We now turn to the more challenging problem of testing non-sharp pairwise hypotheses such as $H_0^{\h_1,\h_2}$.
+In general, Procedure~\ref{proc:sharp} can only be valid if the test statistic is imputable under $H_0$~\citep{basse2019rand}; that is, $T(Z; Y(Z)) = T(Z; Y^{\obs})$ under $H_0$, for all $Z$ for which $ \pr (Z) > 0$.
 This property holds because $H_0$ is sharp, which implies that $Y(Z) = Y^{\obs}$ under $H_0$.
-In contrast, pairwise null hypotheses like $H_0^{\h_1,\h_2}$ are not sharp, and the Fisher Randomization Test methodology does not apply directly.
+In contrast, pairwise null hypotheses like $H_0^{\h_1,\h_2}$ are not sharp, and the FRT methodology does not apply directly.

-To address this problem, we use \citet{basse2019rand}'s formulation of conditional tests that guarantee that the resulting test statistics are imputable.
-The intuition behind the approach is that although $H_0^{\h_1,\h_2}$ is not sharp, the null hypothesis still contains some information about $Y_i(\h_1)$ and $Y_i(\h_2)$.
-We can therefore `make the null hypothesis sharp' by focusing on a subset of units, generally referred to as {\em focal units} ~\citep{aronow2012general, athey2018exact}. ~In the context of group formation experiments, we define the focal set for each assignment $Z$ as:

-that is, the set of units that receive either exposure $\h_1$ or exposure $\h_2$ under assignment $Z$.
-The set of focal units $\Uset^{\obs} = \uf(Z^{\obs})$ is therefore the set of all units with \emph{observed} exposure $\h_1$ or $\h_2$.
-So long as we restrict testing to this subset of units, and under some restrictions on the possible assignment vectors, the null hypothesis $H_0^{\h_1,\h_2}$ behaves like a sharp null hypothesis. \citet{basse2019rand} formalize this intuition and develop a valid conditional testing procedure.
+As we discuss in Section \ref{sec:focal_units} above, we can ``make the null hypothesis sharp'' by restricting the test to the set of focal units, $U^\obs = u(Z^{\obs})$ \citep{aronow2012general, athey2018exact, basse2019rand}.
+In particular, we use \citet{basse2019rand}'s formulation of conditional tests that guarantee that the resulting test statistics are imputable.
 Applying this approach to the peer effects setting requires two changes to Procedure~\ref{proc:sharp}.
-First, we need to resample assignments (Step 3 of Procedure~\ref{proc:sharp}) with respect to the conditional distribution of treatment assignment, formally rather than with respect to the unconditional distribution.
-In the terminology of \citet{basse2019rand}, $\Uset^{\obs}$ is the conditioning event of the test, and its degenerate conditional distribution $\pr(\Uset \mid Z) = \iv\{ u(Z) = \Uset \} $ is the conditioning mechanism.
-Second, we need to restrict the test statistic to the units in the focal set; we denote this new statistic as $T(z; Y, \Uset)$.
-For simplicity, we use the restricted difference in means between units who are exposed to $\h_1$ and those exposed to $\h_2$:
+First, we need to resample assignments (Step 3 of Procedure~\ref{proc:sharp}) with respect to the conditional distribution of treatment assignment,

+rather than with respect to the unconditional distribution.
+In the terminology of \citet{basse2019rand}, $U^{\obs}$ is the conditioning event of the test, and its (degenerate) conditional distribution $\pr(U \mid Z) = \iv\{ u(Z) = U \} $ is the conditioning mechanism.

+Second, to ensure that the potential outcomes used by the test are imputable, we need to restrict the test statistic to the units in the focal set; we denote this new test statistic as $T(z; Y, U)$.
+For simplicity, we use the restricted difference in means between focal units who are exposed to $\h_1$ and those who are exposed to $\h_2$: